 As a grad student in our department, you are automatically added to the CS People Directory.
 Your profile in the People Directory includes your contact information and can be customized to include additional information such as your research area, education, research interests, research summary and a link to your publications/awards.

-You are also allocated some web space that is accessible at http://webdocs.cs.ualberta.ca/~id, where id is your CSID.
-Instructions for setting up your web space can be found in our technical support section.
+You are also allocated some web space that is accessible at http://webdocs.cs.ualberta.ca/~CSID.

-- Printing is not for personal use; printing totals are monitored and misuse is investigated.
+- Photocopying and printing are not for personal use; totals are monitored and misuse is investigated.